Watch the Moving Speech Heather Heyer’s Mom Gave at Her Memorial Service

 Heyer’s mother, Susan Bro, who previously told the Huffington Post that her daughter “always had a very strong sense of right and wrong,” gave a moving speech, telling those in attendance that Heather’s death should be a catalyst for progress.

 “They tried to kill my child to shut her up,” Bro said.
 “Well, guess what?
 You just magnified her.”
-She went on, “I want you to pay attention, find what’s wrong…and say to yourself, what can I do to make a difference?
+She went on, “I want you to pay attention, find what’s wrong … and say to yourself, what can I do to make a difference?
 And that’s how you’re going to make my child’s death worthwhile.”

 “I’d rather have my child,” she added, “but by golly, if I’ve got to give her up, we’re going to make it count.”